 The National Clearing House for Schools builds on this and has already been hugely successful in the US through websites such as Edutopia (funded by the George Lucas Foundation) and the National Clearinghouse for Education Facilities (NCEF), a more techie site – literally about the nuts and bolts of school buildings.
 As David Hargreaves said in ‘Education Epidemic’, we need to create meaningful engagement amongst professionals using the latest peer-to-peer technology.

 Our proposed Clearing House would provide a collaborative resource to every parent and organisation that participates in the management and development of a school and be made available in an open source way to all local government professionals, teachers and pupils, so they can own the ways the education system and schools are specified, bought and delivered.

 All of this needs to be politically-driven.
 It’s not an expensive idea, but it has an obvious appeal to all sides of the political spectrum.

 About Political Innovation

 We’d be very interested to hear any ideas that you have for an essay of your own –we’ll need an email and we’ll want to discuss it with you before it goes on the site.
 All contributions will be archived on www.politicalinnovation.org – along with details of what we’re looking for from essayists and a bunch of FAQs and a guide to how we hope the whole thing will play out.

 I hope you’ll get involved in this as a commenter, participant or maybe even as an essayist.
 Make sure you don’t miss anything by joining our Google Group, subscribing to the blog RSS feed, getting each post emailed to you and, of course, following us on Twitter and Facebook.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.